Zero to 180 – Three Minute Magic

 Note the other countries listed at the top of this page — for example, you can click on Jamaica to check out 17 different King releases there.

-I was browsing the 1968-69 releases on Keith Murphy‘s behalf (trying to identify the last King blue 45 before the new label owners begin labelling them “distributed by Starday-King”) when I came across this open letter to radio DJs that accompanied the Hank Marr “Down in the Bottom” 45 that was released July 1968, several months after Syd Nathan’s passing:
+I found myself once browsing 1968-69 releases, when I came across this open letter to radio DJs that accompanied the Hank Marr “Down in the Bottom” 45 that was released July 1968, several months after Syd Nathan’s passing:

 This record has been getting tremendous response, sales-wise and airplay-wise, from various areas of the country; namely, Cleveland, Shreveport, San Francisco, Dallas, Columbus, Cincinnati